 BPM – High

-However, BPM is quickly becoming a must for any company looking to compete in the global marketplace.
+However, BPM is quickly becoming necessary for any company competing in the global marketplace.

 Brief: Long-term effort that may require specialized technical resources, depending on the complexity and depth of the process.